itmm/visual-crypto/docs/two-imgs.md

 	);
 @End(js)
 ```
-* Perform the JavaScript stuff after the page is fully loaded
+* perform the JavaScript stuff after the page is fully loaded

 ```
 @Def(main)